KhoaLeQuangMinh/3D_Liver_Segmentation/README.md

 This repository documents an iterative research process, moving from volumetric 3D approaches to a sophisticated **Cascade Ensemble pipeline** that achieves State-of-the-Art (SOTA) performance on the validation set.

 ## 🔬 Methodology & Experimentation Log

-I approached this problem by iterating through four distinct architectural strategies.
-The goal was to solve the "Class Imbalance" problem where the liver occupies a small portion of the total CT volume.

 ### Experiment 1: Volumetric 3D CNN (Baseline)
 *   **Approach:** Attempted to capture the full spatial context using a standard 3D CNN on voxel data.
 *   **Preprocessing:** Basic normalization and resizing.